 The production is more then ample.
 The instruments cut through clear with a hazy warm tone spread across the mix, bearing a nice strong low end presence (a surprise for it's age, and the fact that it's a demo), with none of the instruments attempting to beat one another out of the spotlight.
 The riffs can be picked apart, and the vocals can actually be understood word for word.

 Overall, this is a decent first shot by a band that is often considered one of the pioneers of USBM.
 While this isn't 'true' or 'pure' black metal, it is still solid material to kick around and enjoy a few times over, and GBK fans will appreciate hearing the bare ideas of some of their more popular, earlier songs.
 Unfortunately, it's maybe only GBK fans that will want to check this out...

 This is GBK's first demo, containing 3 songs featured on "Mocking the Philanthropist", and Goat of a Thousand Young from "A Witness to the Regicide" EP.
-The material here is almost the exact same to those of later recordings, although one noticable difference is the use of occasional synth/keyboard melodies, including an intro at the start of Shemhamforash not featured on the first full-length.
-There is also apparently a different lineup, from what I can tell. (aside from Gelal, I don't know who exactly is playing what)
+The songs here are nearly the same as their later versions, although one noticeable difference is the use of occasional synth/keyboard melodies, including an intro at the start of Shemhamforash not featured on the first full-length.
+There is also apparently a different lineup, from what I can tell. (aside from Gelal, I don't know who exactly is playing what).